csiro-data-school/python-functions/_episodes/30-design-recipe.md

 > ## Antibiotic signature
 > Fill in the blanks to complete this signature:
 >
-> 'Antibiotics are sometimes tested by 'dropping' a measured dose onto the middle of a petri dish that is
+> Antibiotics are sometimes tested by placing antibiotic-impregnated paper disks onto bacteria-covered agar in a petri dish.
-> covered in a bacterial 'lawn'.
-Resistance is measured as the area of the disk still covered by bacteria
-> after 2 days.
-Bacterial death spreads out from the antibiotic drop creating a perfect bacteria-free central
+> Bacterial death spreads out from the antibiotic creating a perfect circular bacteria-free zone.
+You've recorded the
-> disk.
-You've recorded the diameter of several hundreds of test spots, with three replicates per plate.
+> diameter of several hundreds of test plates, with three replicates per plate.
 You want to find
-> the average measure of resistance.'
+> the average area of the bacterial zones for your resistance calculations.
 >
 > ~~~
 > mean_resistance: Float ____ ____ -> ____
 > ~~~
-> {: .source}
+> {: .language-python}
+>
+> What decisions have already been made here about your function?
+>
 {: .challenge}

 > ## Field data signature